Yes, but must be under the close supervision of a responsible adult.

-We’ve expanded our season!
-Starting on Saturday, April 2, 2016, we’ll be open Friday, Saturday, and Sunday through the end of the year.
-Hours: Saturday and Sunday between 11-4pm.
-To give everyone enough time to explore the house before our 4pm closing, we close the front door at 3:45 and can’t admit new visitors.
+Poe House is open every Thursday, Friday, Saturday, and Sunday, 11am-4pm.
+To give everyone enough time to explore the house before our 4pm closing, we close the front door at 3:40 and can’t admit new visitors.

 YOU can help make a difference, via visits, purchases from our museum (or online) shop, and tax-deductible donations.
 Thank you!

 (July 1, 2020) Baltimore City has entered Phase 2, allowing local businesses and public site to re-open to limited visitors.
 Poe House will re-open for private reservations for up to 6 guests.
 Reservation is required and walk-ups will not be permitted.
 Please visit our ticketing site to book a private tour.

 NOTE: Social distancing and safety of our staff and guests is paramount, as Poe House is an extremely small space.
 Guests are required to wear a face-covering over nose and mouth (i.e. a mask) for the entirety of the visit.
 You may be barred from entry or your tour ended if unable to follow house safety protocols.